-In Washington and 19 other states, a Naturopathic Doctor (ND) is a licensed primary care physician.
+In Washington D.C. and 22 other states, a Naturopathic Doctor (ND) is a licensed primary care physician.
 Illinois DOES NOT have a legal definition of Naturopathic Medicine and thus does not have a licensing law to define the scope of practice for ND’s.
 Our education includes standard pre-med undergraduate studies, followed by 4-5 years of academic and clinical study at an accredited school, which offers a degree in Naturopathic Medicine.
 Bastyr University, where I earned my degrees, is recognized worldwide as a leader in science-based natural medicine education and research.

 Currently, Illinois does not have a legal definition of Naturopathic Medicine and thus does not have a licensing law to define the scope of practice for ND’s.
 I hold my license to practice medicine in the state of Washington.
 The Illinois Association of Naturopathic Physicians is the professional association for all license-eligible NDs in Illinois.